EParisot/Horse_Tracker/README.md

 # Horse_Tracker
-Rotating video tracker for horses (can be ported to other activities by tweaking NeuralNetwork / Datas)
+Rotating video tracker for horses (NeuralNetwork tracker) (can be ported to other activities by tweaking NeuralNetwork / Datas)